-In this paper, we introduced the concept of the second layer scheduler as an approach to bring semantics and awareness for different types of real-time tasks and their parameters to the scheduler.
+In this paper, we introduced the concept of the second layer scheduler as an approach to bring semantics and awareness for different types of real-time tasks and their parameters to the scheduler without modifying it.
 It was shown how this awareness improves the monitoring capabilities of the system to help with the detection of critical events such as deadline misses, and execution time overruns.
-While the approach was motived and described in the context of model-driven development of real-time systems, and how it can contribute to ease code generation and enable back-annotation of data, it does not necessarily need to be used in this context and the concept of the second layer scheduler is applicable and practical per se.
+While the approach was motived and described in the context of model-driven development of real-time systems to enable back-annotation of data and provide round-trip engineering support, it does not necessarily need to be used in this context and the concept of the second layer scheduler is applicable and practical per se.